-A ducted hood traps fats in grease filters and then removes steam odours from your kitchen to the outside.
+A ducted hood traps fats in grease filters and then removes steam odours from your kitchen and directs them outside.
 If you’ve ever walked past a neighbour’s house and thought mmm that smells good, it’s probably because their cooker hood has been ducted out.
-If you plan to duct out your cooker hood, it is always better to have it as close as you possibly can to an outside wall.
-If you’re having an island or ceiling hood, consider the joists because the ducting will have to run in the same direction.
+If you plan to duct out your cooker hood, its always better to have it as close as you possibly can to an outside wall.
+If you’re having an island or ceiling hood, consider the joists because the ducting needs to run in the same direction.

 A hood in recirculation mode will recycle air back into your kitchen after trapping fats in grease filters and absorbing odours in charcoal filters.
-Don’t forget that charcoal filters need to be replaced regularly to maintain your cooker hood performance.
-Measure the correct height from your hob to your hood as cooker hoods come in a variation of heights and widths, triple check the measurements you require, as some cooker hoods will have external motors which require extra space in your units.
+Charcoal filters need to be replaced regularly to maintain your cooker hood performance.
+Measure the correct height from your hob to your hood as cooker hoods come in a variety of heights and widths, triple check the measurements you require, as some cooker hoods will have external motors which require extra space in your units.

 It is important to think about what rate of extraction you require for your kitchen.
 You will want to make sure your new hood can easily ventilate your whole kitchen.
 Measure the height, depth and width of your kitchen in metres.
-Do a little bit of math!
-Multiply all these numbers together to find out your kitchens volume (height x width x depth= volume) Once you have your volume, times this number by 10 to find the rate of extraction (volume x 10 = rate of extraction (m³/h)
+Do a little bit of maths!
+Multiply all these numbers together to find out the volume of your kitchen (height x width x depth= volume).
+Once you have your kitchen volume, times this number by 10 to find the rate of extraction (volume x 10 = rate of extraction (m³/h).

 Heat Pump Tumble Dryers

 Heat pump technology helps conserve energy.
-While conventional tumble dryers release hot air used to dry clothes, heat pump technology conserves and reuses it.
+While conventional tumble dryers release hot air used to dry clothes, heat pump dryers conserve and reuse it.
 Heat pump tumble dryers are much better for the environment and cheaper to run, they take 50% longer to dry your clothes but heat pump technology uses almost half of the energy used by conventional models.

-Condenser tumble dryers remove moisture from your clothes and store it in a removable tank.
+Condenser dryers remove moisture from your clothes and store it in a removable tank.
 This kind of dryer is perfect if you can’t vent the moisture outside of your house using a hose.
-You will need to empty the tank after every drying cycle though.
-Many models come with some great features such as anti-vibration, wrinkle-free and AllergyPlus simply to name a few.
+You will however need to empty the tank after every drying cycle.
+Many models come with some great features including anti-vibration, wrinkle-free and AllergyPlus simply to name a few.

 A condenser drain kit enables you to empty water from your condenser dryer, by directly draining it into a sink, U-bend or drain.
 This eliminates the need to empty the water collection tank at the end of each cycle.
 This will naturally limit where the dryer can be installed in your kitchen though as it will need to be within a short reach of your preferred drainage option.

 Integrated in column refrigeration is designed to sit inside a 60cm tall housing unit, usually concealed behind doors to match the rest of your kitchen.
-You can pair an integrated full height larder fridge with a matching in column freezer for the maximum storage capacity or simply go for a combined two door fridge freezer in a single cabinet.
-Integrated in column wine cabinets are also designed for tall housing units, some of which have the option of a stainless steel door panel or a bespoke wooden door to compliment the rest of your kitchen.
+You can pair an integrated full height larder fridge with a matching in column freezer for maximum storage capacity or simply go for a combined two door fridge freezer in a single cabinet.
+Integrated in column wine cabinets are also designed for tall housing units, some have the option of a stainless steel door panel or a bespoke wooden door to match the rest of your cabinets.